jailbreakerVC/recollect_app/installation.md

 ### Step 4: Load the Extension

 1. On the Extensions page (with Developer mode enabled), click **Load unpacked**
-2. Navigate to the folder where you extracted the extension files
+2. Navigate to the extracted public folder
 3. Select the folder containing the extension files (it should contain `manifest.json`)
 4. Click **Select Folder** (Windows) or **Open** (macOS/Linux)
 5. The Recollect extension should now appear in your extensions list